 - Affiliating with a contracting company owned by a politician with significant influence on future awards

-For many organisations, it is recommended and necessary to have a team of professionals guide you through the process of implementing a comprehensive program for third-party due diligence.
+For many organisations, it is recommended and necessary to have a team of professionals guide you through the process of implementing a comprehensive program for third-party risk management.
 That’s where CRI Group comes in.
 We have one of the largest, most experienced and best-trained integrity due diligence teams in the world.
 With multi-lingual teams that have conducted assignments on thousands of subjects in over 80 countries, CRI Group’s due diligence experts are committed to maintaining and constantly evolving our global network.